Municipal law: Key differences between municipal and international law

 Article 27 of the Vienna Convention on the Law of Treaties from 1969 provides that if a treaty conflicts with a state's municipal law (including the state's constitution), the state is still obliged to meet its obligations under the treaty.
-The only exception is provided by Article 46 of the Vienna Convention, which is a state's expression of consent to be bound by a treaty being a manifest violation of a "rule of its internal law of fundamental importance".
+The only exception is provided by Article 46 of the Vienna Convention if a state's expression of consent to be bound by a treaty was a manifest violation of a "rule of its internal law of fundamental importance".